 Do I Need An ABN To Sell At Markets?

-Whether you need an Australian Business Number (ABN) to sell at markets depends largely on your reason for being there.
-Essentially, if your purpose for selling at the market is simply recreational and more of a hobby rather than a business, then you are unlikely to require an ABN.
+Whether you need an Australian Business Number (ABN) to sell at markets depends on your purpose.
+If you’re selling purely as a recreational activity – more of a hobby – an ABN is generally not required.

 What Can I Sell At Markets?